sarob/operations/omf-community.md

 1. How do I test code changes?
 1. How do I set up a API?
 1. When OR where are the governance meetings?

-# Operations Procedures
-1. How to configure mailing lists?
-1. How to configure repositories?
-1. How to configure github organization?
-1. Monitor OMF mailing lists as a backup maintainer
-1. Monitor OMF repositories as a backup administrator
-1. Assist in the development and maintainence of the OMF Architecture Landscape document as needed
-1. Assist the Technology Council as needed
-1. Daily Jira activities
-1. Weekly sprint retrospectives and planning
-1. Documenting community requests into the sprint backlog
-1. How and when to publish community requests?
-Something like a service desk?
-1. Running working group chair elecctions
-1. Diagram the organization governance workflow.
-Who, when decision is required.

 ### This page [https://sarob.github.io/operations/omf-community](https://sarob.github.io/operations/omf-community)